-Everything on your project page must turn an apathetic person into a pledger, starting
+Everything on your project page must turn an apathetic person into a pledger, starting with your description:

 Explain your idea.
 Keep it short.
 Give a brief synopsis of the project, why your project is vital, how you will create change, why you need the money and what you will use the money for.
 The synopsis must contain a hook, what makes the project unique or interesting.